IIHTDevelopers/VM-Yaksha-Java-Country-App-MySQL-Rest-Assured-Template/Commands-Readme.txt

 * Mandatory: Before final submission run the following command: mvn test

+* NOTE: Ensure the project is in a running state before executing the mvn test command.
+This ensures that all configurations and dependencies are properly set up for the tests to run successfully.

 * To ensure your code is saved and available for later use, remember to use the CTRL+Shift+B command on your code IDE.
    This will push or save the updated contents in the internal git/repository.
    It is also important to use CTRL+Shift+B before the final submission to evaluate the code quality.